-For the full year 2022, the company is increasing its expected repurchases to approximately \$1 billion under the 2021 Share Buyback Plan discussed above.
+For the full year 2022, the company expects repurchases of approximately \$1 billion under the 2021 Share Buyback Plan discussed above.
 The total amount, timing, price and volume of purchases will be based on market conditions, relevant securities laws and other market and company specific factors.